CUBRID/cubrid-manual/en/sql/query/hq.rst

 Hierarchical Query for Table Join
 ---------------------------------

-The table joins are evaluated first using the join conditions, if any.
-The conditions found in the **WHERE** clause are classified as join conditions or filtering conditions.
-All the conditions in the **FROM** clause are classified as join conditions.
-Only the join conditions are evaluated; the filtering conditions are kept for later evaluation.
-We recommended placing all join conditions in the **FROM** clause only so that conditions that are intended for joins are not mistakenly classified as filtering conditions.
+When target table is joined in **SELECT** statement, **WHERE** clause can include not only searching conditions but also joining conditions.
+At this time, CUBRID applies the joining conditions in **WHERE** clause at first, then conditions in **CONNECT BY** caluse; at last, the left searching conditions.

+When specifying joining conditions and searching conditions together in **WHERE** clause, joining conditions can be applied as searching conditions even if there was no intention; so the operating order can be different; therefore, we recommend that you specify the table joining conditions in **FROM** clause, not in **WHERE** conditions.

 Query Results
 -------------

 The resulting rows of the table joins are filtered according to the **START WITH** condition to obtain the root nodes for the hierarchy.
 If no **START WITH** condition is specified, then all the rows resulting from the table joins will be considered as root nodes.
 After the root nodes are obtained, CUBRID will select the child rows for the root nodes.
 These are all nodes from the table joins that respect the **CONNECT BY** condition.
 This step will be repeated for the child nodes to determine their child nodes and so on until no more child nodes can be added.

 In addition, CUBRID evaluates the **CONNECT BY** clause first and all the rows of the resulting hierarchy tress by using the filtering condition in the **WHERE** clause.